 The boiler is wired for 120 volts, single phase, 60 hertz.
 The total operating amperage is indicated on the rating nameplate.
-The N-700 and N-900 models require less than 8 amps; the N-1200 less than 9 amps; the N-1500, 1700 and 1900 less than 12 amps.
+The N-700 and (N,D)-900 models require less than 8 amps; the (N,D)-1200 less than 9 amps; the (N,D)-1500-2, N-1700-2 and (N,D)-1900-2 less than 12 amps.
 Before starting the boiler, check to insure that the proper voltage and amperage is connected to the boiler.

 An external electrical disconnect (not supplied with the boiler) with adequate overload protection is required.
-The boiler must be grounded in accordance with local codes or in the absence of such requirements, in the U.S., with National Electrical Codes, ANSI/NFPA No. 70 latest edition.
-In Canada, wire according to the current Canadian Electrical Code.
+The boiler must be grounded in accordance with local codes or in the absence of such requirements, in the U.S. with National Electrical Codes, ANSI/NFPA No. 70 latest edition and in Canada, wire according to the current Canadian Electrical Code.